wpmudev/popup-pro/@dev/readme.txt

   @dev-css ..
 These are SASS files that should be compiled into /css
   @dev-js ..
 These are js files that are minified into /js

+  @tests .. any PHP Unit tests are collected in this folder.

 -- Prepros